top of page

 2. consistent decision logic

-3. reduction of structural reinterpretation.
+3. reduction of anatomy reinterpretation.

 LEVEL 1 — EA (IT)